 This is exciting news, as World of Hyatt points can be earned from a number of different credit cards.
-First and foremost, the Chase World of Hyatt Credit Card is currently offering a sign-up bonus of up to 50,000 points.
-25,000 points after spending $3,000 in purchases in the first 3 months.
-Plus, 25,000 points after you spend $6,000 total within the first 6 months.
+First and foremost, The World of Hyatt Credit Card is currently offering a sign-up bonus of up to 60,000 points.
+30,000 points after spending $3,000 in purchases in the first 3 months.
+Plus, 30,000 points by earning 2x points on every dollar you spend up to $15,000 in the first 6 months.

 Click Here to get more information about the Chase World of Hyatt Card.

 In addition to the World of Hyatt card, you can also transfer Chase Ultimate Rewards points into the World of Hyatt program.
 That means if you have either the Chase Sapphire Reserve or the Chase Sapphire Preferred, your points can be transferred on a 1:1 basis (1 Chase Ultimate Reward point = 1 World of Hyatt point) to World of Hyatt instantly.
 World of Hyatt points are the most valuable among the various hotel chains, so this transferability is one of many reasons we love Chase Ultimate Rewards.

 The Chase Sapphire Preferred is currently offering 60,000 points, after spending $4,000 in the first three months of card membership, while the Chase Sapphire Reserve is offering 50,000 points with the same spending requirements.
 Because Chase restricts you from holding both cards, you’ll have to choose which one makes the most sense for you.
 Read our guide to help make the decision.